morgancollado/morgancollado.github.io/_posts/2020-06-24-plantopedia_your_plant_guide_when_you_need_it.markdown

 In my instructors office hours, he shared with me that case statements have a key word next that allows you to run the initial set of instructions without having to write them all out again.
 With this change, the loop ran properly every time and it became predictable and easy to navigate through the app.

 The CLI is also where I wrote the methods to initiate the getting of data and instantiating the objects that would then be presented to the user.
+I also ran up against the problem communicating the input from the initial method that created a list of plants and the method that would flesh out that plant object with all the details that it needed.
+I was able to solve this by taking the input from the user and translating that into another index variable that could then be inserted in the second method which assigned all the remaining attributes appropriately.

+Finally, I used a ruby gem Colorize to make the interface more readable.
+With my spouse's design acumen, we were able to select colors for each string that made it really pop and easy to read.

 I learned so much about the separation of concerns and how to write clean, dry code from this project.
 I also learned just how critical collaboration is in software development.
-I would not have been able to build this alone without the support of my instructor and classmates.
+I would not have been able to build this alone without the support of my instructor, classmates or my spouse.
 I look forward to collaborating with them further to build bigger and better projects in the future.